Vatra, the Pan-Albanian Federation of America: World War I and the Peace Conference

 Considering the political vacuum in Albania during the World War I, Vatra somehow functioned and was considered a kind of Albanian government in-exile.
 Vatra sent Noli and Konica in Europe to advocate and defend Albanian national demands.
 They remained in Europe until the war ended.
 Meanwhile, Kol Tromara became acting-chairman and main figure.
-During these turbulent years, VATRA gained influence and "Dielli" newspaper was published daily under Constantin Anastas Chekrezi's supervision.
+During these turbulent years, VATRA gained influence and "Dielli" newspaper was published daily under Kostë Çekrezi's supervision.
 Vatra would perform a lobbying campaign during the Paris Peace Conference, 1919 trying to influence mostly the decision of the American delegation.
 Christo Dako would join the Albanian delegation in 1919.
 Meanwhile, Mihal Turtulli and Mehmed Konica would be very active in negotiating with Italians regarding the creation of an Albanian Privision Government and preparing the Congress of Durrës in 1918.

 Vatra held a fundraising convention on December 29, 1918, led by Anastas Pandele, with the goal of supporting the Albanian delegation at the Peace Conference.
 Albanian emigrants throughout US raised a sum of $150,000 of which the greatest part was sent to Vatra's delegates to Paris.